Apply Now

 DETAILS

 This course will introduce students to terminology used in the healthcare professions.
-The origins of medical terms will be studied with an emphasis placed on understanding the suffixes, prefixes, combining forms and root words used in healthcare terminology.
-At the end of the course the student will be able to comfortably understand, translate and discuss issues related to their profession using appropriate terminology.
+The origins of medical terms will be studied with an emphasis placed on understanding the suffixes, prefixes, combining forms, and root words used in healthcare terminology to be able to properly communicate issues related to their profession using appropriate terminology.

 SCI 200